RenanSouzaRodrigues/RenanSouzaRodrigues/README.md

 <h3>Welcome to my Git Hub page.
 My name is Renan Souza Rodrigues, aka Dallai to my friends.</h3>

 <p>
-  I'm a software engineer since 2010 and game developer since 2019, focused on back-end development with PHP, JavaScript, TypeScript, C#, Python and Java.
+  I'm a software engineer since 2010 and game developer since 2019, using languages like PHP, JavaScript, TypeScript, C#, Python and Java on the back-end, and frameworks like Vue and Angular on the front-end.
 Also working with game development with engines like Unity and Unreal.
   Founder of a company called Power Push - Powering Ideias and my own game studio called Dallai Studios.
 </p>